The Best Way to Buy an RV

 - maintenance and repair costs,

-- any other expenses involved in buying and owning a recreational vehicle.
+- insurance and any other expenses involved in buying and owning a recreational vehicle.

 You can find much of this information with online searches, but you have to be thorough if you do this.